sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 # SHORT TRADE EXIT LOGIC PLACED HERE
 ```
 So what exactly is going on?

-This strategy takes a position when the PSAR (trend following indicator) changes direction while the RSI is underneath or over a certain threshold.

 When the script runs it updates every 60 seconds + the value of the "elapsed_bar_time" variable.
 In this case, 1 second after the minute bar elapses or updates.
 The main_function has a while loop condition that runs and checks the api for updates on this cycle pattern.